ucsb-cs16/w24-tr/labs/Library.md

 []$ ./match me*and*you
 One for me and one for you.
 Match!
+We're going places, you and me.
+No match.
 If you meander you may become stranded.
 Match!
 ```